yesbotics/simple-serial-protocol-arduino/README.md

 ## Arduino-CLI (arduino-cli) support
 We primarily compile and upload our Arduino sketches with [Arduino-CLI (arduino-cli)].
 That project is great stuff.
 Fresh stuff.

+## Limitations
+Arduino device's memory is low.
+Receiving long strings needs memory (1 byte per char) because of buffering every single character.
+Keep this in mind.
+Flagships like Arduino Uno or Arduino Nano are powered by the [ATmega328P]), which is restricted to 2,048kB of internal memory.

 ## Plans for the next release(s):
 * Hardening: